By: Rebecca Scott

 Wilson, Duncan.
 2008.
 “Whose Body (of Opinion) is it Anyway?
 Historicizing Tissue Ownership and Examining ‘Public Opinion’ in Bioethics.”
 Pp. 9-32 in Bioethical Issues, Sociological Perspectives, edited by B.K.
 Rothman, E.M.
 Armstrong and R. Tiger.
 Amsterdam: Elsevier.

 Youngner, Stuart J., Renee C. Fox and Laurence J. O’Connell, eds.
 1996.
 Organ Transplantation: Meanings and Realities.
 Madison: University of Wisconsin Press.

 "This published article is licensed under a Creative Commons Attribution-NonCommercial-NoDerivs 3.0 Unported License.
-Copyright for articles published in McGill Sociological Review is retained by the authors, but McGill Sociological Review retains the right to be the journal of first publication"
+Copyright for this article is held by McGill Sociological Review."